 4. Provide Supporting Documents

 Along with your request letter, you will likely need to submit supporting documents.
 These documents may include the original foreign bank credit advice, a copy of the invoice related to the transaction, and any other documents the bank deems necessary.
-Ensure that you have all required paperwork to facilitate a smooth process.
+Ensure that you have all the required paperwork to facilitate a smooth process.

 5. Bank Verification and Processing